usnistgov/fipy/README.txt

 in :term:`FiPy` capabilities.
 This release did not receive a "full" version increment because it is completely (er... [#almost]_) compatible with older scripts.

+The significant changes since version 2.1 are:

+- :class:`~fipy.viewers.matplotlibViewer.MatplotlibViewer` can display
+  into an existing set of Matplotlib axes.

+- :term:`PySparse` and :term:`Trilinos` are now completely independent.

 The significant changes since version 2.0.2 are:

 - :term:`FiPy` can use :term:`Trilinos` for `solving in parallel`_.